V (1983 miniseries): Historical references

 With the Visitors' swastika-like emblem, their SS-like uniforms, and their German Luger-like laser weapons, the miniseries became an allegory of Nazism.
-A youth auxiliary movement called the "Friends of the Visitors" has similarities to the Hitler Youth, while the Visitors' attempts to co-opt television news reporters suggests the Nazi-era propagandization of news through the film industry.
-The miniseries' portrayal of human interaction with the Visitors bears resemblance to Occupied Europe during World War II, with some citizens choosing collaboration, while others join underground resistance movements.
-Where the Nazis persecuted primarily Jews, the Visitors were depicted persecuting scientists, their families, and anyone associating with them.
-As the Visitors start eliminating scientists who could reveal their true nature a Jewish family is shown hesitating on whether to help their scientist neighbor and his family, until their grandfather suggests that to do otherwise would mean they had not learned anything from the past.
+A youth auxiliary movement called the "Friends of the Visitors" has similarities to the Hitler Youth, and the Visitors' attempts to co-opt television news reporters suggests the Nazi-era propagandization of news through the film industry.
+The human interaction with the Visitors resembles occupied Europe during World War II, with some citizens choosing collaboration while others join underground resistance movements.
+Where the Nazis persecuted primarily Jews, the Visitors persecute scientists, their families, and anyone associating with them.
+As the Visitors start eliminating scientists who could reveal their true nature, a Jewish family hesitates on whether to help their scientist neighbor and his family, until their grandfather suggests that to do otherwise would mean they had not learned anything from the past.